davidemms/OrthoFinder-Dockerfile/README.md

 Many thanks to Monjeaud Cyril & Roder Thomas for initially developing this dockerfile.

-How to use?
-See https://cloud.docker.com/repository/docker/davidemms/orthofinder/

-Current version: 2.3.8

-## Building
-Docker: `docker build --tag davidemms/orthofinder:<tag> .`

-Podman: `podman build --file=Dockerfile --tag=davidemms/orthofinder:<tag> .`

-## Run interactively
-Docker: `docker run --interactive --tty --rm davidemms/orthofinder:<tag> sh`

-Podman: `podman run --interactive --tty --rm davidemms/orthofinder:<tag> sh`

-## Run for real
+## Running OrthoFinder for real
+Using default options:

-Docker: `docker run --ulimit nofile=1000000:1000000 -it --rm -v /full/path/to/fastas:/input:Z davidemms/orthofinder:<tag> orthofinder -f /input`
+`docker run --ulimit nofile=1000000:1000000 -it --rm -v /full/path/to/fastas:/input:Z davidemms/orthofinder orthofinder -f /input`

+Print the help file to see all options:

+`docker run -it --rm davidemms/orthofinder orthofinder -h`

-Docker, using multiple sequence alignment trees: `docker run --ulimit nofile=1000000:1000000 -it --rm -v /full/path/to/fastas:/input:Z davidemms/orthofinder:<tag> orthofinder -f /input -M msa`
+Docker, using multiple sequence alignment trees:

+`docker run --ulimit nofile=1000000:1000000 -it --rm -v /full/path/to/fastas:/input:Z davidemms/orthofinder orthofinder -f /input -M msa`
-podman: `podman run --ulimit=host                   -it --rm -v /full/path/to/fastas:/input:Z localhost/davidemms/orthofinder:<tag> orthofinder -f /input`

-## Push to dockerhub
-`docker push davidemms/orthofinder:<tag>`

-## Possible error
+## Possible errors
 If the container fails with `IOError: [Errno 24] Too many open files`, ensure the ulimit on the host is high enough (`ulimit -a`) and run the container with this additional option:

 Docker: `--ulimit nofile=1000000:1000000`